alopatindev/vim-scaladoc/README.md

-This fork consists in adding the Spark scala doc in the index of ScalaDoc.
+This fork adds multiple URLs support, fixes and status messages.

 # Overview

-The vim-scaladoc plug-in is for use with [Vim](http://www.vim.org/) - who would have thought?
+The vim-scaladoc plug-in is for use with [Vim](http://www.vim.org/) or [Neovim](https://neovim.io/) - who would have thought?
 It allows you to open scaladoc documentation in your favorite browser based on keyword selection.
 By default the plugin will search the following locations for documentation: